*Read All The Information on the page regarding your future Malinois *

 Scheduling Puppy Pick Up Appointment

 Puppies leave at 8 weeks of age it is your responsibility to respond to our calls and messages regarding your puppy.
+If you are unable to pick the puppy up we require full payment of the puppy by the day they turn 8 weeks plus puppy starter fees or we will go to the next in line We will NOT hold a puppy after 8 weeks.
 When the time is near to confirm and schedule your appointment I will send a message or call everyone on the list to schedule a pick up day and time usually the 7th week.
 We normally have pick ups the weekend before and after depending on which day the puppies turn 8 weeks.
-We will not hold a puppy if we have made several attempts to contact you with no response it takes time to place puppies.
+If we have made several attempts to contact you with no response we will then go to the next in line.
 We suggest sending a text at least a week before they turn 8 weeks confirming you 100% want the puppy and will pick up the puppy.

 >Puppy Starter Program< If you would like to enroll your puppy in puppy starter you must send remaining balance of the puppy $1250 + $300/weekly by the day your puppy turns 8 weeks payment over the phone with Square or you are welcome to come in person cash only.